-Our guide to July 2022 at Walt Disney World offers a free crowd calendar, when to visit & avoid, weather, new attraction openings & closures, and Independence Day events.
-Plus info & tips for summer season at Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios.
-(Updated June 21, 2022.)
+Our guide to July 2024 at Walt Disney World offers a free crowd calendar, when to visit & avoid, weather, new attraction openings & closures, and Independence Day events.
+Plus info & tips for summer season at Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios.

 JULY WEATHER AT DISNEY WORLD